mediocre9/smart-link/README.md

 ## How it works?

-> It scans for nearby beacon devices to establish connection between them.
-Then it send signals to the connected end-device to perform operations.
+> It scans for nearby devices to establish connection in between them to perform operations.